matomo-org/developer-documentation/docs/4.x/asset-pipeline.md

 cannot be automatically detected using babel, since we do not know exactly what features every plugin developer will want to use.

-So instead we allow a specific set of polyfills to be included, and disallow others.
-We don't include every possible polyfill, as this could result in a lot of extra JavaScript in our finished asset.
+So instead we allow a specific set of polyfills to be included and disallow all others.
+We don't include every possible polyfill as this could result in a lot of extra JavaScript in our finished asset.

 These polyfills are stored in the `plugins/CoreVue/polyfills` folder.
-This folder houses a separate vue project that is built as a Vue app instead of a Vue library (all plugin `vue` folders are built as libraries).
+This folder houses a separate Vue project that is built as a Vue app instead of a Vue library (all plugin `vue` folders are built as libraries).
 The specific polyfills we include are specified in the `plugins/CoreVue/polyfills/vue.config.js` file.